 - Revenue.
 TSIA data has shown that upsell/cross-sell is nearly 100% successful for field service engineers, due to the intimacy of face-to-face contacts, as well as the trust customers tend to have with a friendly and knowledgeable field tech.
 With so many companies under renewed budget pressure for 2013, looking beyond cost cutting toward incremental revenue to fill the gap becomes a compelling strategy.

 The final clue I needed to prove field service is a hot area came yesterday, when an equity firm reached out to me for information on the industry, because they see it as a hot investment area.
 I hear from equity firms all the time, but the topic is almost always related to social media, or maybe multichannel.
 If the guys with the big bucks see field service as a major growth area, who am I to argue?
 Clearly interest in this area is growing, not only with customers demanding features like self-service appointment scheduling, field service teams looking to mobility to streamline processes and energize the workforce, and now investors looking for the “next big thing” to invest in.

 It was about this time last year that the video of the delivery person tossing a computer over the fence went viral.
 I honestly believe that served as a driver as well.
 Let’s hope the next viral video is about exceptional service, not broken packages or field techs napping on the customer’s couch.
 We need some good stories to share.

-Happy holidays to everyone, and thanks as always for reading Ragsdale’s Eye on Service!field service
+Happy holidays to everyone, and thanks as always for reading Ragsdale’s Eye on Service!

 Tags: mobilityYou can comment below, or link to this permanent URL from your own site.